moniquois/Riskier-Business/README.md

 # Riskier-Business
-//Class project to implement the game Risk in C++
+Recreated the Risk board game in C++ as a text based game.

+Have up to 6 players and play as a human, docile AI, Agressive AI or random AI